mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Density prop

+To enable the density selector you need to add the `showToolbar` prop to the data grid.
 The vertical density of the data grid can be set using the `density` prop.
 The `density` prop applies the values determined by the `rowHeight` and `headerHeight` props, if supplied.
 The user can override this setting with the toolbar density selector, if provided.

 {{"demo": "pages/components/data-grid/rendering/DensitySelectorSmallGrid.js", "bg": "inline"}}